 Are there powerful forces within us that make us behave as we do?
-Are we pushed by inner drives?
+Do inner drives push us?
 Psychoanalytic theories describe development and behavior as a result of the interplay of inner drives, memories, and conflicts we are unaware of and cannot control.
-These inner forces influence our behavior throughout our lives.
+These hidden forces influence our behavior throughout our lives.
 Freud and Erikson are two key psychoanalytic theorists.